Political forecasting: History

+The problems with such a method would become apparent in the 1936 election, and at this time George Gallup and others would take smaller but more scientifically conducted polls, which have since become a basic part of political forecasting.

 With the advent of statistical techniques, electoral data have become increasingly easy to handle.
 It is no surprise, then, that election forecasting has become a big business, for polling firms, news organizations, and betting markets as well as academic students of politics.

 Academic scholars have constructed models of voting behavior to forecast the outcomes of elections.
 These forecasts are derived from theories and empirical evidence about what matters to voters when they make electoral choices.
 The forecast models typically rely on a few predictors in highly aggregated form, with an emphasis on phenomena that change in the short-run, such as the state of the economy, so as to offer maximum leverage for predicting the result of a specific election.
+In a national or state election, macroeconomic conditions, such as employment, new job creation, the interest rate, and the inflation rate are also considered.

+During the 1988 US presidential election, the University of Iowa's Tippie College of Business introduced the Iowa Electronic Markets, one of the first modern electronic prediction markets.
 Election forecasting in the United States was first brought to the attention of the wider public by Nate Silver and his FiveThirtyEight website in 2008.
-Currently, there are many competing models trying to predict the outcome of elections in the United States, the United Kingdom, and elsewhere.
+Currently, there are many competing models that exist to predict the outcomes of elections in the United States, the United Kingdom, and elsewhere.

-In a national or state election, macroeconomic conditions, such as employment, new job creation, the interest rate, and the inflation rate are also considered.
+In October 2024, Kalshi, a financial exchange and prediction market, won a lawsuit against its regulator, the Commodity Futures Trading Commission, with a federal appeals court in Washington, allowing it to revive the first fully regulated election prediction markets in the United States.
+Kalshi's court victory over the CFTC opened the market for election markets.